aappleby/metron/docs/TemporalLogic.md

 We've barely started and we already seem to be at an impasse.
 We've identified two examples in which syntactically-matching C++ and Verilog do not produce identical results, so in order to translate from C++ to Verilog it would seem we need to do something more sophisticated than a "trivial" translation.
 However, we can work around this by instead limiting the subset of what we'll accept as our C++ input.

 If you look back at the examples, you'll note that I've named variables written in "always_ff" as "reg_*" and variables written in "always_comb" as "wire_*".
-This is because in hardware-land, we have two fundamentally different types of "variables" to deal with.
+This is because in hardware-land, we have two* fundamentally different types of "variables" to deal with.
 Registers are able to store state and will hold their values across clock cycles if not changed.
 Wires are wires, tiny strips of metal that only hold a value as long as they're being 'driven' by the output of a logic gate or register.

+\* 'Latches' are a third type, but they're hardly used in practice for complicated reasons

 If we knew in advance which of our C++ member variables were going to turn into registers and which were going to turn into wires, we'd have an easier time of things.
 We could try and enforce these two rules -

-1. Registers can't be read after they're written (
+1. Registers can't be read after they're written (example #1).

-Let's pretend that we know in advance which C++ member variables will become "wires" (assigned in always_comb after conversion) and which will become "registers" (

-There are a couple strategies we could use to enforce these rules -
+2. Wires must always be written and can only carry a single value per simulation step (example #2).

+We could enforce a naming convention that all registers start with "reg_" and all wires start with "wire_" (which is similar to how Metron originally worked), but then we're not really processing "plain, unannotated C++" anymore.

-* Make some custom C++ types that trigger an assertion if the rules are broken.
+Another option would be to make some custom C++ types that track reads and writes internally and trigger an assertion if the rules are broken.
 GateBoy does this in debug builds, but it's not a perfect solution.
-Even with 100% test coverage, there could still be _some_ path through the codebase that would break the rules.
+It adds a lot of overhead to the program and even with 100% test coverage it's still possible that there could still be _some_ path through the codebase that would break the rules.
-* Analyze the codebase at compile time and try to prove that no matter what paths are taken, the rules are never broken.
-This is what Metron does.

-Luckily for Metron we don't care about the _values_ stored in variables, only whether they're read or written and in what order.
+# Tracing Code

+The solution that Metron settled on involves a couple of passes.
+In the first pass, we bootstrap our understanding of the codebase by "tracing" it, which involves walking through each line of code and looking for all reads and writes to a member variable.
+Luckily we don't care about the _values_ stored in variables, only the ordering of the reads and writes.

 Let's start by looking at a trivial function with no branches:

 ```
 class Thing {